g-rmc/PoC_001_CoasterDB/README.md

 # CoasterDB

 A API created to work with a database of Roller Coasters inspired in [rcdb](https://rcdb.com/).
-This API is based in NodeJS with Typescript and the database is built with PostgreSQL.
+This API is based in NodeJS with Typescript, Prisma and the database is built with PostgreSQL.

 ## About this project